EternaleapFromPit/rust-switcher/spec.md

 ### Tray Icon

+Setting: Show tray icon
-* Always present while the application is running
+- If enabled, the tray icon is always present while the application is running

-Right click:
+- If disabled, there is no tray icon, and the GUI can only be opened from the window

+Tray context menu:
-* Pause / Resume
+- Pause or Resume
-* Exit
+- Exit

-Left click:
+Tray click:

-* Show / hide GUI
+- Show or hide GUI

+### GUI

+The settings window is minimal and matches the reference layout.

+Left side:
+- Checkbox: Start on windows startup
+- Checkbox: Show tray icon
+- Input: Delay before switching (ms)
+- Button: Report an issue
+- Button: Exit program

+Right side, Hotkeys group:
+- Read only display fields showing current hotkeys:
+  - Convert last word
+  - Pause
+  - Convert selection
+  - Switch keyboard layout
+- Must support the value None

+Bottom buttons:
+- Apply
+  - atomically writes the config and applies settings
+- Cancel
+  - discards UI changes and restores values from the current config

+### Report an issue

+- Opens the project issues page using the system shell
+- The application itself does not send any data and has no telemetry

 ---

-### GUI (Minimal)

-* DoubleShift timeout (slider)
-* Autostart (checkbox)
-* Pause / Resume toggle

-No additional settings.

----

 ## Autostart

-* Portable application model
+Portable application model.

-* When enabled:
+When Start on windows startup is enabled:

-  * executable is copied to `%APPDATA%\RustSwitcher\`
+- the executable is copied to `%APPDATA%\RustSwitcher\`
-  * `config.json` is stored there
+- `config.json` is stored there
-  * autostart points to that executable
+- autostart points to that copied executable

+When disabled:
+- the autostart entry is removed
+- files under `%APPDATA%\RustSwitcher\` are not removed automatically

 ---

 ## Configuration

-* `%APPDATA%\RustSwitcher\config.json`
+- Path: `%APPDATA%\RustSwitcher\config.json`
-* JSON format
+- Format: JSON
-* Atomic writes
+- Atomic writes (write to temp then rename)
+- Settings:
+  - start_on_startup: bool
+  - show_tray_icon: bool
+  - delay_ms: u32
+  - hotkey_convert_last_word: Hotkey or None
+  - hotkey_convert_selection: Hotkey or None
+  - hotkey_switch_layout: Hotkey or None
+  - hotkey_pause: Hotkey or None
+  - paused: bool

 ---

 ## Logging and Networking

-* Release builds:
+- Release builds:

-  * no logs
+  - no logs
-  * no networking
+  - no networking
-  * no telemetry
+  - no telemetry
-* Debug builds:
+- Debug builds:

-  * optional debug logging
+  - optional debug logging

 ---

 ## Stability and Safety

-* Single instance only
+- Single instance only
-* Self-generated input events are ignored
+- Self generated input events are ignored
-* If any modifier is pressed, DoubleShift does not trigger
+- When paused, no hotkeys except Pause are executed
+- Clipboard is always restored even on errors (best effort)

 ---

 ## Out of Scope

-* AI features
+- AI features
-* API-based translation
+- API based translation
-* smart language detection
+- smart language detection
-* multiple hotkeys
-* macOS / Linux (for now)
+- macOS or Linux (for now)

 ---

 ## Definition of Done

+- Convert last word works reliably in browsers and IDEs
-* DoubleShift reliably works in browsers and IDEs
+- Convert selection works reliably in browsers and IDEs
-* Selection and last-word cases both work
-* System layout actually switches
+- Switch keyboard layout actually switches the system layout
-* Tray and autostart work
+- Tray, pause or resume, and autostart work
+- GUI matches the spec, Apply or Cancel works correctly
-* No unnecessary behavior
+- No unnecessary behavior